zhangli-abcd/BGP-Path-Scheduling/draft-zzd-idr-sr-policy-schedulingl.md

 Schedule-id: 32-bit value, the unique identifier to distinguish each schedule within a SR Policy, this value is allocated by the SR Policy generator.

-Flags: 8 bits, currently only 2 bits are used, the other bits are reserved.
+Flags: 8 bits, currently only 2 bits are used, the other bits are reserved and MUST be set to zero.

 Length: 8 bits, indicates the length of this schedule in octets.